nais/doc/docs/guides/basics.md

 `.github/workflows/main.yaml` is the GitHub Actions workflow that will build and deploy your application.
 This file contains the steps that will build your application and deploy it to NAIS.
 You can read more about the GitHub Actions workflow in the [GitHub Actions documentation](https://docs.github.com/en/actions).

-Open `.github/workflows/main.yaml` in your repository and remove everything below this line (around 40):
+Open `.github/workflows/main.yaml` in your repository and remove everything from this line (around 40) and down:

 ```yaml
   "deployAppToProd":